 Tell them about the additional measures you're implementing in response to the coronavirus pandemic, and reassure shoppers that their health and safety is your top priority.
 Anticipate that not all of your shoppers are going to feel comfortable shopping in a traditional way right now, and communicate what options are available for them to still procure your goods and services, even if that means shifting to virtual ordering and no-touch pick-up and delivery.
-Get creative in how you market to your customers - reach out to staff at the Dana Point Chamber of Commerce for ideas and guidance.
+Get creative in how you market to your customers - reach out to the staff at your local chamber of commerce for ideas and guidance.